A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: introduction

 there is a notion of $\rho$ being {\em modular of weight $V$}, where $V$ is an irreducible $\overline{\mathbb{F}}_p$-representation of $G(\mathbb{F}_p) = \mathrm{GL}_2(O_F/pO_F)$, where $O_F$ denotes the ring of integers of $F$.
 In this context, the generalisation of the weight part of Serre's Conjecture assumes that $\rho$ is modular of {\em some} weight, and predicts the set of {\em all} such weights in terms of the restriction of $\rho$ to inertia groups at primes over $p$.
 This prediction can be viewed as a conjectural description of all pairs $(\tau_\infty,\tau_p)$ where $\tau_\infty$ (resp.~$\tau_p$) is a cohomological type at $\infty$ (resp.~$K$-type at $p$) of an automorphic representation giving rise to $\rho$ (see~\cite[Prop.~2.10]{BDJ}).
 The conjecture was subsequently generalised in \cite{Sc,G2} to include the case where $p$ is ramified in $F$, and indeed proved under mild technical hypotheses (for $p>2$) in a series of papers by Gee and collaborators culminating in \cite{GLS,GKi}, with an alternative endgame provided by Newton~\cite{N}.

 It is also natural to consider the problem of generalising Edixhoven's variant of the weight part of Serre's Conjecture, especially in view of the innovation due to Calegari--Geraghty~\cite{CG} on the Taylor--Wiles method for proving automorphy lifting theorems.
 By contrast with the original formulation of the weight part of Serre's Conjecture, there has been relatively little work in this direction.
 The main aim of this paper is to formulate such a variant in the setting of Hilbert modular forms associated to a totally real field $F$ in which $p$ is unramified.
-More precisely, for $\rho$ as in (\ref{eqn:rho}), we give a conjectural description of the weights of mod $p$ Hilbert modular eigenforms giving rise to $\rho$, where we view mod $p$ Hilbert modular forms as sections of certain line bundles on the special fibre of a Hilbert modular variety.
+More precisely, for $\rho$ as in (\ref{eqn:rho}), we give a conjectural description of the set of all weights of mod $p$ Hilbert modular eigenforms giving rise to $\rho$, where we view mod $p$ Hilbert modular forms as sections of certain line bundles on the special fibre of a Hilbert modular variety.
 Furthermore, we develop some tools for studying the set of possible weights, and prove results towards the conjecture in the first case that exhibits genuinely new phenomena relative to the settings of~\cite{E} and~\cite{BDJ}.
+A forthcoming paper of the authors generalises all the conjectures and results of this article to the case where $p$ is ramified in $F$.
+Another direction that warrants further research is consideration of higher degree cohomology of automorphic bundles, and it would be natural to pursue the problem in the context of more general Shimura varieties.